oasis-tcs/ubl/README.md

       - `  Library:           OASIS Universal Business Language (UBL) 2.x *STAGE-UPPER-CASE*`
       - `                     http://docs.oasis-open.org/ubl/*stage-lower-case*-UBL-2.x/`
       - `  Release Date:      *DATE*`
-    - IMPORTANT NOTE 2: the same eight `UBL-*.xsd` XSD schema fragments found in the directory [`raw/xsd/common`]( raw/xsd/common ) have explicit `version=` and schema references assuming the current UBL version; these need to be updated when creating a new version release but not when creating a new stage release
+    - IMPORTANT NOTE 2: the same eight `UBL-*.xsd` XSD schema fragments found in the directory [`raw/xsd/common`]( raw/xsd/common ) have explicit `version=` and schema references assuming the current UBL version; these need to be updated when creating a new version release but not when creating a new stage release; the comments can be updated at every new stage
     - IMPORTANT NOTE 3: the `UBL-*.json` JSON schema extension components fragment found in the directory [`raw/json-schema/common`]( raw/json-schema/common ) has explicit schema references assuming the current UBL version; these need to be updated when creating a new version release but not when creating a new stage release
   - [`config-UBL-Signature.xml`]( config-UBL-Signature.xml )
     - IMPORTANT NOTE: this file has the same version information as found in `config-UBL.xml` that needs to be updated as required
-- Google bug-avoidance model name massage directives
+- Google bug-avoidance model name massage directives need to be updated with a new version (but not a new stage)
   - [`massageModelName.xml`]( massageModelName.xml )
-- CVA master file for code list second-pass validation
+- CVA master file for code list second-pass validation needs to be updated either with a new version where new code lists in the new delivery are included (but not if the new delivery does not have new code lists), and/or when code lists in the previous version are being refeerenced in the new version
   - [`UBL-CVA-Skeleton.cva`]( UBL-CVA-Skeleton.cva )
-- Schematron pattern for UBL's document constraints
-  - `UBL-DocumentConstraints-{UBLversion}.sch`
-- shell wrapper for generated CVA Schematron pattern
+- shell wrapper for generated CVA Schematron pattern needs to be created for a new version, but not for a new stage
   - `UBL-DefaultDTQ-{UBLversion}.sch`
 - spell-check word list (each line is a word not in the dictionary that is allowed to be in UBL, including misspellings from previous versions of UBL that cannot be repaired due to backward compatibility)
   - [`spellcheck-UBL.txt`]( spellcheck-UBL.txt )
 - documentary ODS template skeleton for generating spreadsheet results
   - [`skeletonDisplayEditSubset.ods`]( skeletonDisplayEditSubset.ods )
   - [`raw/val`]( raw/val )
-    - note there are 10 invocations of test files, all hardwired with the current version of UBL to point to the current set of schemas; these references need to be updated when changing to a new version of UBL
+    - note there are four shell and batch scripts in this directory that require the first line to be edited for new versions, but not new stages
+- when starting a new version you need copies of the genericode files of the previous version with the `-os` suffix:
+  - `UBL-Entities-{UBLprevVersion}-os.gc`
+  - `UBL-Signature-Entities-{UBLprevVersion}-os.gc`

 ### Configuring the hub document